bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 <h3 id="ch2-00-obj">2.00 Learning Objectives</h3>

--   Use **jQuery** to animate elements on a web page using the helper functions or custom animations.
+-   Use <b>jQuery</b> to animate elements on a web page using the helper functions or custom animations.

 -   Use callback functions to trigger a function when an animation is completed.

--   Use **jQuery** to create a tabbed interface element for a web page.
+-   Use <b>jQuery</b> to create a tabbed interface element for a web page.

--   Use the **jQuery** effects library to create animations for the tabs.
+-   Use the <b>jQuery</b> effects library to create animations for the tabs.

 -   Use plain JavaScript to create the same tabbed interface.